James Pattison (British Army officer): Promotions and other positions held in the Royal Artillery

 Pattison was appointed the first lieutenant-governor of the Royal Military Academy in 1764, and was given a free hand to make changes to the regime of the academy as he saw fit.
 He "entered on his new duties with great zeal" and introduced a complete set of new rules and regulations.

 Military Assignments

 Flanders and Portugal

 Pattison “served with distinction in Flanders (Battle of Fontenoy); later, at the end of the Seven Years' War, he was chosen to command the companies selected for service in Portugal."
-His detachment in 1762 “consisted of 8 companies totalling about 400 men, 360 horses and mules, and 32 pieces of brass of various calibres.”
+His detachment in 1762 consisted of eight artillery companies.
 When so employed, he won the respect of all by his dignified firmness and courtesy, and laid the foundation of an affection towards himself from the officers serving under him which never even waned.”
-Lieutenant Stephen Payne Adye (1743-1794) was on Pattison’s staff in Portugal and later, as Captain-Lieutenant, was aide-de-camp to General Pattison in New York (see below).
+Lieutenant Stephen Payne Adye (1743-1794) was on Pattison's staff in Portugal and later, as Captain-Lieutenant, was aide-de-camp to General Pattison in New York (see below).
 He had three sons, the third of whom was born in 1783 and named James Pattison Adye, presumably as a token of respect for the General.